AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/aem-assets-modules.md

   For instructions on setting up Server-to-server flow on the Adobe Developer Console, see [Generating Access Tokens for Server Side APIs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis.html#the-server-to-server-flow).

-## Connect Adobe Experience Manager Assets to Workfront Fusion
+## Connect Adobe Experience Manager Assets to Workfront Fusion {#connect-adobe-experience-manager-assets-to-workfront-fusion}

 To create a connection for your Adobe Experience Manager Assets modules: